Khovanov homotopy type, Burnside category, and products: Introduction

+Around the turn of the millennium, in a seminal paper Khovanov gave a bigraded homology theory whose graded Euler characteristic is the Jones polynomial~\cite{Kho-kh-categorification}.
+The definition of this \emph{Khovanov homology} is purely combinatorial, though equivalent or conjecturally equivalent definitions have been given using Floer homology~\cite{SS-kh-sympl} (see also~\cite{As-kh-symp-iso}) and algebraic geometry~\cite{CK-kh-sheaves1}.

-In~\cite{RS-khovanov}, we introduced a stable homotopy refinement of Khovanov homology.
-That is, to each link diagram $K$ we associated a spectrum $\KhSpace(K)$, with the following properties: \begin{enumerate} \item The spectrum $\KhSpace(K)$ is a formal desuspension of a CW complex. \item The spectrum $\KhSpace(K)$ comes with a wedge-sum decomposition $\KhSpace(K)=\bigvee_j \KhSpace^j(K)$. \item For each $j$, the cellular cochain complex of (the CW complex corresponding to) $\KhSpace^j(K)$ is isomorphic to the Khovanov complex $\KhCx^{*,j}(K)$ in quantum grading $j$, via an isomorphism taking the standard generators for $\cocellC{*}(\KhSpace^j(K))$ to the standard generators for $\KhCx^{*,j}(K)$. \item For each $j$, the stable homotopy type of $\KhSpace^j(K)$ is an invariant of the isotopy class of the link represented by the diagram $K$. \end{enumerate} There is also a reduced version $\rKhSpace(K)$ of $\KhSpace(K)$, which satisfies properties~(\ref{item:khsp-first})--(\ref{item:khsp-last}) with $\KhCx$ replaced by the reduced Khovanov complex $\rKhCx$.
+Inspired by Cohen-Jones-Segal's work and the relation with Floer homology, in~\cite{RS-khovanov} we introduced a stable homotopy refinement of Khovanov homology.
+That is, to each link diagram $K$ we associated a spectrum $\KhSpace(K)$, with the following properties: \begin{enumerate} \item The spectrum $\KhSpace(K)$ is a finite CW spectrum, that is, a formal desuspension of a finite CW complex. \item The spectrum $\KhSpace(K)$ comes with a wedge-sum decomposition $\KhSpace(K)=\bigvee_j \KhSpace^j(K)$. \item For each $j$, the cellular cochain complex of $\KhSpace^j(K)$ is isomorphic to the Khovanov complex $\KhCx^{*,j}(K)$ in quantum grading $j$, via an isomorphism taking the standard generators for $\cocellC{*}(\KhSpace^j(K))$ to the standard generators for $\KhCx^{*,j}(K)$. \item For each $j$, the stable homotopy type of $\KhSpace^j(K)$ is an invariant of the isotopy class of the link represented by the diagram $K$. \end{enumerate} There is also a reduced version $\rKhSpace(K)$ of $\KhSpace(K)$, which satisfies properties~(\ref{item:khsp-first})--(\ref{item:khsp-last}) with $\KhCx$ replaced by the reduced Khovanov complex $\rKhCx$.
+The constructions of $\KhSpace(K)$ and $\rKhSpace(K)$ involve defining a framed flow category combinatorially, and then applying Cohen-Jones-Segal's Pontrjagin-Thom construction.

+Largely independently, inspired by their homotopy-theoretic investigations of topological and conformal field theories, Hu-Kriz-Kriz gave another construction of a Khovanov stable homotopy type with the same basic properties~\cite{HKK-Kh-htpy}.
+Roughly, they turn the Khovanov cube into a functor from the cube category to the Burnside category of finite sets and correspondences.
+They then apply the Elmendorf-Mandell infinite loop space machine to obtain a functor from the cube to symmetric spectra, and then take an iterated mapping cone to obtain a spectrum.

+These refinements give extra structure to the Khovanov homology groups.
+Because the Khovanov homology groups of $K$ are cohomology groups of $\KhSpace(K)$, the mod-$p$ cohomology groups possess Steenrod power operations such as the squares $\Sq^n$ at $p=2$.
+It also allows one to apply generalized comohology theories, such as topological $K$-theory, Morava $K$-theory, and stable homotopy groups.
+Each of these has its own Atiyah-Hirzebruch spectral sequence determining a potentially new collection of knot invariants, and maps in the stable homotopy category give natural transformations relating these different invariants.
+In the philosophically related case of Seiberg-Witten Floer theory, for instance, equivariant $KO$-theory has been used to obtain interesting low-dimensional applications~\cite{Man-gauge-KO,Lin-gauge-KO}.